← go back

 1. Tiny Transistors

 Computers are fast.
-Both software and hardware has benefited from Moore's Law since 1965.
-Moore's law itself is slowing, but that doesn't mean that computers won't improve much.
+Both software and hardware have benefited from Moore's Law since 1965.
+Moore's law is slowing, but that doesn't mean that computers won't improve much.
 In fact, we can still expect a 1,000,000x shrinkage of transistor size alone.
-Jim Keller explains it really well in that a modern transistor is about 1000x1000x1000 atoms wide. we start experiencing weird quantum effects at around 10 atoms, so we can still get a 100010001000101010=1,000,000\frac{1000 \cdot 1000 \cdot 1000}{10 \cdot 10 \cdot 10} = 1,000,000 times smaller transistor.
-Smaller transistor size creates a smaller gate capacitance and lower operating voltage which allows faster switching times.
-It's mind boggling, but clock speeds could be thousands to millions of times faster, only limited by the speed of light for signal propogation.
+Jim Keller explains it well in that a modern transistor is about 1000x1000x1000 atoms wide.
+We start experiencing weird quantum effects at around 10 atoms, so we can still get a 100010001000101010=1,000,000\frac{1000 \cdot 1000 \cdot 1000}{10 \cdot 10 \cdot 10} = 1,000,000 times smaller transistor.
+Smaller transistor sizes create smaller gate capacitance and lower operating voltages, which allow faster switching times.
+It's mind-boggling, but clock speeds could be thousands to millions of times faster, only limited by the speed of light for signal propagation.
 The future will be amazing.

-2. GEMM: Pure Python
+4. GEMM: Pure Python

 CαAB+βC\boldsymbol{C} \leftarrow \alpha \boldsymbol{A}\boldsymbol{B} + \beta \boldsymbol{C}

-Hmm that's not too bad, is it?
 What does it look like in code?

 for i in range(M):